 Approx. duration: 24 months

-Attendance: Off-job-training, one day a week at the Ipswich Campus
+Attendance: One day a week at the Ipswich Campus

-On-programme learning: English and Maths (if required) to achieve Level 2.
+- English and Maths (if required) Level 2

 End-point assessment: Delivered by City and Guilds

 Progression: Project Manager, Site Supervisor or progress onto a higher level Apprenticeship.

 In achieving a pass or a distinction in this Apprenticeship, you will be eligible to apply for membership with the Institution of Gas Engineers & Managers (IGEM) professional registration as an Engineering Technician (EngTech)

 Course Summary: Apprenticeships are work-based training programmes designed around the need of both the Apprentice and their employer.

 Gas engineering involves the safe installation, commission, decommission and the ongoing service and repair of gas appliances in either a domestic or non-domestic setting.
 Appliances can include, but are not limited to, a range of work categories such as central heating boilers, unvented hot water storage, ducted air heaters, cookers, space heaters, meters, alternative fuel, boosters, testing and purging for industrial pipework.
 Roles in gas engineering will include explaining how installations and appliances work, providing energy efficiency advice and ensuring customer service excellence at all times.
 Gas engineering operates strictly within the requirements of health and safety legislation.